AdedamolaXL/GameFi-Tokeniazation-Design/README.md

     Seniority: The more hours a player has spent and the more honors they have earned, the more tax relief they will receive

 4. The core asset of the game which is the NEV-CAR should be consistently upgraded and repaired
+5. Players level at any point in the game becomes a source of self-identification and culture which creates a clear structure of different needs, benefits and perks.
+Tokens are distributed differently for each level.

 ####SKETCH